Genomon-Project/Genomon-Pages/index.md

 </div>
 <div class="box">
 Genomon is extensible.
 So you can easily incorporate your favorite modules into Genomon. <br>
-Also you can easily deploy Genomon to your own cluster other than HGC supercomputer.
+Also you can easily deploy Genomon to your own cluster.
 </div>
 </div>